 Scott Markey | Fitness

-Scott Markey has over 25 years in the Fitness and Health industry.
-He has graced dozens of magazines covers and specializes in physique management, training, and nutritional consultation.
-You can find him on Facebook or reach him at email@example.com.
+— Scott Markey has over 25 years in the fitness and health industry.
+He has graced dozens of magazine covers and specializes in physique management, training and nutritional consultation.
+You can find him on Facebook or reach him at firstname.lastname@example.org